LiTrans/BSMD/README.md

 ## Prerequisites

 To start using the BSMD you must have at least one *Iroha* node running.
-Read the [Iroha docs](https://iroha.readthedocs.io) for building and installing an Iroha network
+Read the [Iroha docs](https://iroha.readthedocs.io) for building and installing an Iroha network.
+A set of shell commands for running single of multiple instances of Iroha nodes can be find at the [Utils folder](utils).

 ## Built With